 If you aren’t already a huge mushroom fan, please allow me to bring you into the fungal fandom fold.
-Pause, pick up your phone and search for 6 Ways Mushrooms Can Save the World, a 2008 TED lecture with Paul Stamets.
+Pause, pick up your phone and search for 6 Ways Mushrooms Can Save the World, (or click the link!) a 2008 TED lecture with Paul Stamets.
 If you’re already on board, keep that knowing nod going.

 Stamets shows that mushrooms can clean soil of toxic substances, re-green Earth, fight viruses, repel invasive insects and be a source of fuel.
 Mushrooms are also being tapped for their myriad medicinal virtues.
 Containing around 30% protein, they’re an excellent meat replacement for vegetarians.
 Beyond these superpowers, mushrooms are downright tasty.

 They appear out of nowhere, as if by magic, says Gavin Hardie, co-owner of Bay of Fungi, an off-grid mushroom farm outside of Sackville, New Brunswick that distributes gourmet, culinary mushrooms in the Maritimes.

 They’ve also recently created kits for growing your own gourmet mushrooms at home.
 “Some of the varieties that we grow, they don’t necessarily ship that well or keep that well,” says Hardie.
 “So a lot of people have never actually tasted a fresh oyster mushroom that hasn’t been handled and mishandled and all beat up.”

 Growing mushrooms at home gives you access to a whole new variety of flavours and textures.
 And it’s incredibly easy.
 The kit doesn’t take up much space—it sits on any kitchen counter.
 All you need to do is cut a hole, mist daily and watch the magic unfold.